whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-24-Popsugar-Target-Fit-New-Year-Box-January-2016-Review-Coupon.md

 <DD>Value $14.99</DD>
 </DL>

-<p>I haven't had the need to purchase any earbuds for a year now thanks to subscription boxes.
-I don't currently own a Skullcandy earbud, but I have in the past and I remember I loved them.
-This particular one has DualLock technology that delivers a comfortable and stay-put fit so you can focus more on your workout and less on keeping your earbuds stay well... in your ears.
+<p>I haven't had the need to purchase any earbuds for awhile now thanks to subscription boxes.
+I don't currently own a Skullcandy earbud, but I have in the past and I remember that I loved them.
+This particular one has DualLock technology that delivers a comfortable and stay-put fit so you can focus more on your workout and less on keeping your earbuds stay... well... in your ears.
 I will surely test this out on my next workout session.</p>

 <br>